 (5) Subject to this Act any real or personal property acquired or held by the Committee under the power conferred by this Act shall be subject to the like powers, authorities and discretions as are vested in the Committee and the Chairman by the provisions of the principal Act in respect of real and personal property referred to in the principal Act, and the said provisions, with such adaptations as may be necessary, shall apply accordingly.

-[Section 4 amended by No. 24 of 1997 s.
+[Section 4 amended: No. 24 of 1997 s.
 16.]

 Notes